 April 22, 2018

-Usually when we write about workplace hazards and dangers, it has to do with people employed in industries likw construction or manufacturing.
-Individuals who work in the restaurant industry are also at risk for workplace injuries and illnesses.
+Usually when we write about workplace hazards and dangers, it has to do with people employed in industries like construction or manufacturing.
+Restaurant workers or individuals who work in the restaurant industry are also at risk for workplace injuries and illnesses.
 Just like any other industry, restaurant employers and chain companies are legally responsible for keeping their employees safe.

 According to data from the Bureau of Labor Statistics (BLS), nearly 70,000 restaurant workers per year are injured severely enough to require at least one day away from work.
 Shockingly, about 20% of restaurant employees in one year can be hurt badly enough to lose one full month of work.
 Some of the most common injuries restaurant workers face as occupational hazards are: